sourcehut-mirrors/thdawn/README.md

 1. Install a common lisp implementation
 2. Install quicklisp into it https://www.quicklisp.org/beta/
 3. Clone this repo into `~/common-lisp`
+4. Clone the raylib bindings into `~/common-lisp`: `git clone https://github.com/williewillus/cl-raylib`.
+This library isn't available on the quicklisp package repo yet.
-4. In a lisp repl, evaluate: `(ql:quickload "thdawn")`, which will fetch all recursive dependencies
+4. In a lisp repl, evaluate: `(ql:quickload "thdawn")`, which will fetch all other recursive dependencies from the internet.

 ## Run Interactively with a REPL
 1. Install SLIME in emacs https://slime.common-lisp.dev/